EirikSkogstad/Ruby-On-Rails-Exam/README.md

 `docker-compose down`

 ## Description of the project:
 Our vision was to create a webpage where you can go if you are not sure what movie to watch.
-You can browse highly rated movies, or search for the details yourself.
+You can browse highly rated movies, search with filters or search for a specific movie yourself.
 If you are a user and see a movie you are interested in, you can add it to the watchlist for later preview.

 The way we solved retrieving moviedata is to use an external API called [Open Movie DataBase](https://www.omdbapi.com/), which provides data from imdb in JSON-format.
 In order to not overload this API, we've implemented caching of movies in the database where we store the top 250 rated imdb movies.